SwattiGuptaa/ledger/Solution.md

 * Load balancing and more
 * Optimistic concurrency -> before actually transferring balance
 * Read part of application can use NOSql db and can be populated asynchronously using Mq
+* Logging can also be done asynchronously
 * Scheduler can be separate service/ or even AWS lambda
 * Cache implementation for reconciled data
 * POST API can be updated to send back URL to check progress.
 * Validations - Improved validations
-* Auditing and monitoring - Loggers, integration with Prometheus and Grafana
+* Auditing and monitoring - Loggers, integration with Grafana
 * Authentication and authorization
 * Table partitioning
 * BDD - cucumber testing